front-commerce/developers.front-commerce.com/source/docs/essentials/create-a-business-component.md

 #### Override the default Home page

 Before starting to edit the Home page, you first need to extend the theme.
-If you don't have any module yet, please refer to [Extend the theme](./extend-the-theme.html#Configure-your-custom-theme-and-use-it-in-your-application).
+If you don't have a module yet, please refer to [Extend the theme](./extend-the-theme.html#Configure-your-custom-theme-and-use-it-in-your-application).
 Once you have one, the goal will be to override the Home component from [`node_modules/front-commerce/src/web/theme/pages/Home/Home.js`](https://gitlab.com/front-commerce/front-commerce/blob/main/src/web/theme/pages/Home/Home.js) to `my-module/web/theme/pages/Home/Home.js`.